vishalvlog532/Artist-Login/README.md

 # Artist-Login
-This Application is work for every new artist who want to join this app with their credentials.
-In this application I have implemented backend and frontend as well as every data stored in database.
+This application works for every new artist who want to connect with their credentials in this app.
+In this application i have implemented backend and frontend as well
+Credentials will be saved in the database